smartsupp/smartsupp.github.io/_docs/customization/chat-code.md

 ## Hide chat box on certain pages

-You can hide chat box on certain pages by setting the variable `hideWidget` in your code.
+You can hide chat box on certain pages by setting the variable `hideWidget` or `hideMobileWidget` in your code.

 ```js
 _smartsupp.hideWidget = true; // use on specific pages